-Any person taking any neurally active agent (pharmacotherapy such as anti-depressants or ADHD medication) should consult with their doctor prior to taking melatonin, as it is highly involved in many body systems and drug:drug interactions are very likely.Examine.com Medical Disclaimer
+Anyone taking any neurally active agent (pharmacotherapy such as antidepressants or ADHD medication) should consult with their doctor prior to taking melatonin, as it is highly involved in many body systems and drug interactions are very likely.Examine.com Medical Disclaimer

-Growth Hormone appears to be spiked slightly better at 5mg than 500mcg, although both doses are fairly effective at doing this job.
+Growth hormone appears to spike slightly better at 5mg than 500mcg, although both doses are fairly effective.